unyon/splurty/mac-online.md

 Step 2:  Get the files for your development environment
 -----------

 Download and unzip the following file: [firehose-vagrant](https://github.com/kenmazaika/firehose-vagrant/archive/master.zip) to your __Desktop__ and rename the folder `vagrant`.
 This is where all your web development environment will live.
-Also download the firehose.box file here, and save it in your `Desktop/vagrant` folder.

 Step 3: Install the tools
 -------